eddieantonio/cmput296/lab-6.md

  - A modern web browser (like Firefox or Google Chrome)
  - An internet connection
  - A text editor
+ - A Python 3.5+ interpreter that can be run from the command line.
  - Included file:
    <a href="lab-6/server.py" download><code>server.py</code></a>

 Procedure
 =========